 Daniel Lavon-Krein, a partner in Kirkland’s Investment Funds Group, has championed countless large global private equity fund formations ranging from $1 billion to $16.5 billion and is recognized as a leader and pioneer in advising private equity sponsors and buyers on complex strategic minority investments in existing firms.
-In the past 18 months alone, Daniel has worked on over 10 transactions in this rapidly evolving market, including some of the largest transactions completed to date.

 Daniel is recognized as a top tier attorney by numerous publications where he is commended for his strong practice encompassing fund formation and sales of minority stakes in fund managers.
 Most recently, Daniel was ranked as a top tier attorney in Chambers Global 2021 where clients remarked that he is "a consummate deal-maker who understands the bigger picture."
 Daniel was also ranked in the 2020 edition of Chambers USA for Fund Formation.
 In IFLR1000 2021's Tier 1 ranking of Kirkland & Ellis LLP's private equity funds practice, Daniel is named as a highly regarded practitioner.
 Daniel was named one of the top 30 lawyers under 40 across United States, Europe and Asia by PEI’s Private Funds Management magazine.
 In 2018, Daniel was named “one of the foremost figures in the space acting on the formation of multibillion-dollar funds” by Who’s Who Legal.
 In 2016, the New York Law Journal named Daniel a “Rising Star,” an honor awarded to only a small number of attorneys who have established an impressive record of accomplishments under the age of 40.
 Law360 also named Daniel as one of five Private Equity “Rising Stars for 2016” in the United States.
 Daniel was also mentioned as a leading attorney in the Legal 500 2016 and 2018–2019 editions.